Importance of Separating Business and Personal Finances

 Furthermore, it is easy to cross-check online transactions made through debit or credit cards when you have receipts.
 In addition to this, if you keep proper records of receipts, you can avoid fines during audits.
 A habit of keeping receipts incurred for business and personal purposes separately is always a great way to track expense records along with many other benefits at tax time.

-5. Give saylary to ourself
+5. Give salary to ourself

 As a new business owner, you might be running your business from your home.
 Even though you have an office in your home, you shouldn’t pay the electricity bills completely through a business account.
-You should also use personal finance to pay common bills in order to maintain office- personal finance on track.
+You should also use personal finance to pay common bills to maintain office- personal finance is on track.

 Final words